We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Psoriasis is a skin condition where the immune system triggers the overproduction of skin cells.
 It can lead to the development of scaly patches of skin, dryness, and itching.

 A recent study looked at the effects of a 1% colloidal oatmeal lotion on the symptoms of 60 females with psoriasis and sensitive skin.

 After 4 weeks of applying the lotion, the participants reported they had seen significant improvements in their symptoms.
 The symptoms that improved the most were itchiness and peeling.

 In addition, 96% of participants thought that the treatment improved the severity of their psoriasis and reduced the amount of damaged skin patches.

-While there have been no studies focusing on the possible whitening effects of oatmeal, oatmeal can help with reducing redness and blotchiness by alleviating skin irritation.
+While there have been no studies focusing on the possible whitening effects of oatmeal, oatmeal can help reduce redness and blotchiness by alleviating skin irritation.

 Most research into the use of oatmeal on the skin examines the effects of colloidal oatmeal.
 Colloidal oatmeal refers to whole oat kernels that manufacturers have finely milled and processed in order to use as a skin protectant.

-Using a home blender to grind whole raw oats may not result in the optimal size of grain but it is still effective.
+Using a home blender to grind whole raw oats may not result in the optimal size of the grain, but it may still be effective.